admin-shell-io/id/aas/3/0/README.md

 ## AasSubmodelElements/AnnotatedRelationshipElement

- [https://admin-shell.io/aas/3/0/AasSubmodelElements/AnnotatedRelationshipElement](https://admin-shell.io/aas/3/0/AasSubmodelElements/AnnotatedRelationshipElement) The value AnnotatedRelationshipElement of the AasSubmodelElements class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasSubmodelElements/AnnotatedRelationshipElement](https://admin-shell.io/aas/3/0/AasSubmodelElements/AnnotatedRelationshipElement) The NamedIndividual AnnotatedRelationshipElement of the AasSubmodelElements class as defined in IDTA-01001-3-0.

 ## AasSubmodelElements/BasicEventElement

- [https://admin-shell.io/aas/3/0/AasSubmodelElements/BasicEventElement](https://admin-shell.io/aas/3/0/AasSubmodelElements/BasicEventElement) The value BasicEventElement of the AasSubmodelElements class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasSubmodelElements/BasicEventElement](https://admin-shell.io/aas/3/0/AasSubmodelElements/BasicEventElement) The NamedIndividual BasicEventElement of the AasSubmodelElements class as defined in IDTA-01001-3-0.

 ## AasSubmodelElements/Blob

- [https://admin-shell.io/aas/3/0/AasSubmodelElements/Blob](https://admin-shell.io/aas/3/0/AasSubmodelElements/Blob) The value Blob of the AasSubmodelElements class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasSubmodelElements/Blob](https://admin-shell.io/aas/3/0/AasSubmodelElements/Blob) The NamedIndividual Blob of the AasSubmodelElements class as defined in IDTA-01001-3-0.

 ## AasSubmodelElements/Capability

- [https://admin-shell.io/aas/3/0/AasSubmodelElements/Capability](https://admin-shell.io/aas/3/0/AasSubmodelElements/Capability) The value Capability of the AasSubmodelElements class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasSubmodelElements/Capability](https://admin-shell.io/aas/3/0/AasSubmodelElements/Capability) The NamedIndividual Capability of the AasSubmodelElements class as defined in IDTA-01001-3-0.

 ## AasSubmodelElements/DataElement

- [https://admin-shell.io/aas/3/0/AasSubmodelElements/DataElement](https://admin-shell.io/aas/3/0/AasSubmodelElements/DataElement) The value DataElement of the AasSubmodelElements class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasSubmodelElements/DataElement](https://admin-shell.io/aas/3/0/AasSubmodelElements/DataElement) The NamedIndividual DataElement of the AasSubmodelElements class as defined in IDTA-01001-3-0.

 ## AasSubmodelElements/Entity

- [https://admin-shell.io/aas/3/0/AasSubmodelElements/Entity](https://admin-shell.io/aas/3/0/AasSubmodelElements/Entity) The value Entity of the AasSubmodelElements class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasSubmodelElements/Entity](https://admin-shell.io/aas/3/0/AasSubmodelElements/Entity) The NamedIndividual Entity of the AasSubmodelElements class as defined in IDTA-01001-3-0.

 ## AasSubmodelElements/EventElement

- [https://admin-shell.io/aas/3/0/AasSubmodelElements/EventElement](https://admin-shell.io/aas/3/0/AasSubmodelElements/EventElement) The value EventElement of the AasSubmodelElements class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasSubmodelElements/EventElement](https://admin-shell.io/aas/3/0/AasSubmodelElements/EventElement) The NamedIndividual EventElement of the AasSubmodelElements class as defined in IDTA-01001-3-0.

 ## AasSubmodelElements/File

- [https://admin-shell.io/aas/3/0/AasSubmodelElements/File](https://admin-shell.io/aas/3/0/AasSubmodelElements/File) The value File of the AasSubmodelElements class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasSubmodelElements/File](https://admin-shell.io/aas/3/0/AasSubmodelElements/File) The NamedIndividual File of the AasSubmodelElements class as defined in IDTA-01001-3-0.

 ## AasSubmodelElements/MultiLanguageProperty
  Property with a value that can be provided in multiple languages.

- [https://admin-shell.io/aas/3/0/AasSubmodelElements/MultiLanguageProperty](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/MultiLanguageProperty) The value MultiLanguageProperty of the AasSubmodelElements class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasSubmodelElements/MultiLanguageProperty](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/MultiLanguageProperty) The NamedIndividual MultiLanguageProperty of the AasSubmodelElements class as defined in IDTA-01001-3-0.

 ## AasSubmodelElements/Operation

- [https://admin-shell.io/aas/3/0/AasSubmodelElements/Operation](https://admin-shell.io/aas/3/0/AasSubmodelElements/Operation) The value Operation of the AasSubmodelElements class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasSubmodelElements/Operation](https://admin-shell.io/aas/3/0/AasSubmodelElements/Operation) The NamedIndividual Operation of the AasSubmodelElements class as defined in IDTA-01001-3-0.

 ## AasSubmodelElements/Property

- [https://admin-shell.io/aas/3/0/AasSubmodelElements/Property](https://admin-shell.io/aas/3/0/AasSubmodelElements/Property) The value Property of the AasSubmodelElements class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasSubmodelElements/Property](https://admin-shell.io/aas/3/0/AasSubmodelElements/Property) The NamedIndividual Property of the AasSubmodelElements class as defined in IDTA-01001-3-0.

 ## AasSubmodelElements/Range

- [https://admin-shell.io/aas/3/0/AasSubmodelElements/Range](https://admin-shell.io/aas/3/0/AasSubmodelElements/Range) The value Range of the AasSubmodelElements class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasSubmodelElements/Range](https://admin-shell.io/aas/3/0/AasSubmodelElements/Range) The NamedIndividual Range of the AasSubmodelElements class as defined in IDTA-01001-3-0.

 ## AasSubmodelElements/ReferenceElement

- [https://admin-shell.io/aas/3/0/AasSubmodelElements/ReferenceElement](https://admin-shell.io/aas/3/0/AasSubmodelElements/ReferenceElement) The value ReferenceElement of the AasSubmodelElements class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasSubmodelElements/ReferenceElement](https://admin-shell.io/aas/3/0/AasSubmodelElements/ReferenceElement) The NamedIndividual ReferenceElement of the AasSubmodelElements class as defined in IDTA-01001-3-0.

 ## AasSubmodelElements/RelationshipElement

- [https://admin-shell.io/aas/3/0/AasSubmodelElements/RelationshipElement](https://admin-shell.io/aas/3/0/AasSubmodelElements/RelationshipElement) The value RelationshipElement of the AasSubmodelElements class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasSubmodelElements/RelationshipElement](https://admin-shell.io/aas/3/0/AasSubmodelElements/RelationshipElement) The NamedIndividual RelationshipElement of the AasSubmodelElements class as defined in IDTA-01001-3-0.

 ## AasSubmodelElements/SubmodelElement

- [https://admin-shell.io/aas/3/0/AasSubmodelElements/SubmodelElement](https://admin-shell.io/aas/3/0/AasSubmodelElements/SubmodelElement) The value SubmodelElement of the AAasSubmodelElements class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasSubmodelElements/SubmodelElement](https://admin-shell.io/aas/3/0/AasSubmodelElements/SubmodelElement) The NamedIndividual SubmodelElement of the AAasSubmodelElements class as defined in IDTA-01001-3-0.

 ## AAasSubmodelElements/SubmodelElementCollection
  Collection of Submodel Elements

- [https://admin-shell.io/aas/3/0/AAasSubmodelElements/SubmodelElementCollection](https://admin-shell.io/aas/3/0/AasSubmodelElements/SubmodelElementCollection) The value SubmodelElementCollection of the AasSubmodelElements class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AAasSubmodelElements/SubmodelElementCollection](https://admin-shell.io/aas/3/0/AasSubmodelElements/SubmodelElementCollection) The NamedIndividual SubmodelElementCollection of the AasSubmodelElements class as defined in IDTA-01001-3-0.

 ## AasSubmodelElements/SubmodelElementList
  List of set of Submodel Elements

- [https://admin-shell.io/aas/3/0/AasSubmodelElements/SubmodelElementList](https://admin-shell.io/aas/3/0/AasSubmodelElements/SubmodelElementList) The value SubmodelElementList of the AasSubmodelElements class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasSubmodelElements/SubmodelElementList](https://admin-shell.io/aas/3/0/AasSubmodelElements/SubmodelElementList) The NamedIndividual SubmodelElementList of the AasSubmodelElements class as defined in IDTA-01001-3-0.

+// AdministrativeInformation

 ## AdministrativeInformation
  Every Identifiable may have administrative information.
 Administrative information includes for example

 - information about the version of the element,
-- information about who created or who made the last change to the element
+- information about who created the element
-- information about the languages available in case the element contains text, for translating purposes
-- information about the submodel template that guides the creation of the submodel
+- information about the submodel template that guided the creation of the submodel

  [https://admin-shell.io/aas/3/0/AdministrativeInformation](https://admin-shell.io/aas/3/0/AdministrativeInformation) The AdministrativeInformation class as defined in IDTA-01001-3-0.